GokhanCagritekin/sorting-visualizer/README.md

 ## Sorting Visualizer

-You can access it here (use Google Chrome!): https://gokhancagritekin.github.io/sorting-visualizer/
+How the project looks like? https://gokhancagritekin.github.io/sorting-visualizer/ (use Google Chrome)

 ## Project setup
 ```